pivotal-partner-platform-architecture/pks-demos/README.md

 This could also be changed to be a load balancer service if NSX-T is configured or running on GCP.

-5. Create Elastic Search Deployment (The worker node ID is the next IP  from your Kubernetes Master IP (x.x.x.17 if the Master IP is x.x.x.16), you can find the Kubernetes Master IP by executing  'PKS cluster <<cluster-name>>')
+5. Create Elasticsearch Deployment

 `kubectl create -f es-deployment.yml`

+6. Access Elasticsearch Deployment

+(The worker node ID is the next IP from your Kubernetes Master IP (x.x.x.17 if the Master IP is x.x.x.16), you can find the Kubernetes Master IP by executing `PKS cluster <<cluster-name>>``)

-`kubectl get svc` to get the port.
-`export ES_IP=<<ES_WORKER_NODE_IP>>:<<node_port>>` (Please use the 5 digit port number instead of 9200) `curl http://$ES_IP` to validate elasticsearch is running.
+`kubectl get svc` to get the node port.
+(Note down the 5 digit port number instead of 9200) `export ES_IP=<<ES_WORKER_NODE_IP>>:<<node_port>>` `curl http://$ES_IP` to validate elasticsearch is running.

+7. (Optional) Inspect the Elasticsearch peristent volume file system.

-6. Populate Elasticsearch cluster with data (THIS STEP IS OPTIONAL , You can get the pod name from 'kubectl get svc' command, export pod name to $POD_NAME variable)
+(THIS STEP IS OPTIONAL, You can get the pod name from 'kubectl get pods' command, export pod name to $POD_NAME variable)

 At this point you can run `kubectl exec $POD_NAME -it -- bash -il` to open a bash session in your elasticsearch container.
 `cd /data` to inspect the persistent volume data structure before populating elastic search.

+8. Populate Elasticsearch cluster with data

-7. Add an index
+Add an index
 ```
 curl -H'Content-Type: application/json' -X PUT http://$ES_IP/myindex -d '
 {"settings":